 Parent (and Grandparent) Helpers

-We are extremely fortunate to have so many parents and family members who offer to help in school.All our helpers are expected to have a Clear DBS Check and our Office Team can help with this.
-Helpers can download the DBS starter form here and then bring it into school for us to process
+We are extremely fortunate to have so many parents and family members who offer to help in school.All our helpers are expected to have a Clear DBS Check and complete our full Application Pack for volunteers and our Office Team can help with this or you can click here to go direct to the Parent Helper webpage.

 We also provide guidelines at our Welcome Coffee Morning in September and details can also be found on the following leaflet Guidance for Parent Helpers